kids click photos in front of a woolly mammoth

 • Active events

-Sydney Olympic Park has you covered with an action-packed program for the summer hols, designed for kids of all ages and abilities.
+Sydney Olympic Park has you covered with an action-packed program for the school hols, designed for kids of all ages and abilities.
 Choose from swimming, diving, basketball, writing, cheerleading, table tennis, as well as all-day multi-sports camps.
-A perfect way to acquire new skills and burn off energy over summer.
+It's a chance for kids to acquire new skills and burn off energy while they're at it.
+Get the deets here

 Alice Ellis